 - Chard: The most colorful of the leafy greens, chard (also called Swiss chard) has a reputation as a nutritional powerhouse.
 It's no wonder because chard delivers vitamins K, A, C; vital magnesium; and respectable amounts of potassium, iron, and fiber.

 - Daikon: A large, mildly spicy radish that looks like a white carrot, daikon stars in Asian dishes.
 Enjoy it stir-fried, pickled, fermented, or thinly shaved and raw, and get the added benefit of a healthy dose of vitamin B6, among other essential nutrients.

 - Fennel: With a faint flavor of licorice, aromatic fennel adds an intriguingly fresh flavor to Mediterranean recipes, salads, and slaws.
 The bulb, stalks, and feathery fronds contribute a good hit of vitamin C to your plate.

-- Rutabagas: A hybrid produced from a cabbage and a turnip, rutabagas offer an alternative to standard mashed potatoes.
+- Rutabagas: A hybrid produced from cabbage and turnip, rutabagas offer an alternative to standard mashed potatoes.
 You can also bake them into a casserole, puree them into soups, and turn them into an interesting take on french fries.
 They are a good source of vitamin C, manganese, and potassium.

 - Squash, winter: Most grocery stores stock 10 or more varieties of winter squash when the fall harvest season comes around.
 Though technically a fruit, winter squash typically appear as a vegetable on the dinner table.
 All varieties contain a healthy dose of vitamin A, in addition to other beneficial nutrients.